Double680/ustc-agi/content/authors/Qingyang Mao/_index.md

 # Is this the primary user of the site?
 superuser: false

-index: 32
+index: 105

 # Role/position
-role: PhD Student
+role: Ph.D.
+Student

 # Organizations/Affiliations
 organizations: